ErrorTzy/pengpai_scraper/README.md

 # Intro

-a scraper that scrapes through all the news in https://www.thepaper.cn/newsDetail_forward_\d+
+an ultra fast scraper that scrapes through all the news in https://www.thepaper.cn/newsDetail_forward_\d+ scraping through 0 to 25000000 would normally cost less than 12 hours

 # Usage